je2mz/zomZomHappyFunZone/playableCharacters/Priest.md

 ### Underworld

 _You bite your finger drawing blood.
-Using the blood you illustrate symbols on the floor around you causing the space in another area to turn black and misty._
+Using the blood, you illustrate symbols on the floor around you causing the space in another area to turn black and misty._

 Up to 30ft away, you project and channel a 15x15ft square.